wbaopaul/limacc/README.md

 # LiMACC
 LiMACC is an framework of calling significant interactions from multiple types of chromosome conformation capture assays, including Capture-C, Capture-HiC and HiChIP experiments.
-It's implemented through a R package limacc.
+It's implemented through a R package *limacc*.

 ## Install from Github